briancurt/err-marathon/README.md

 Err plugin - Marathon
 ===

 Perform operations (query for status, restart, etc.) over Marathon applications from Errbot.
+Uses an auth_token.
+This is especially useful for open source Mesosphere DC/OS.

 Requirements
 ---